NUST-Bob/learngit/readme.txt

 Git has a mutable index called stage.

 #branch dev changes
-I'm learning Git, Git is
+I'm learning Git, Git is simple and easy.